 - Scroll down and look for the option that says “Open web pages in the app.”

 Facebook being globally the largest social media platform, needs no introduction.
 To disable the in-app browser in the Facebook app:

-- Open the Facebook app and click on the hamburger menu, given at the top-right corner of the navigation bar.
+- Open the Facebook app, click on the hamburger menu at the top-right corner of the navigation bar.

 - Scroll down and select Settings under Settings & Privacy section.

 - Now, scroll down to the bottom of the screen and click on Media and Contacts.